trezzuri/erpnext-docs/docs/en/accounts/accounting-reports.md

 Go to: **Accounts > Budget and Cost Center > Budget Variance Report**.

-In ERPNext, you can assign expense budget for an expense account against any specific cost center.
+In SOMA, you can assign expense budget for an expense account against any specific cost center.
 This report gives a comparison between budgeted and actual expenses and the variance (the difference between the two) in monthly / quarterly / yearly view.

 ![Budget Variance](/files/budget-variance-report.png)